Austria's leader says his face-to-face meeting with Putin was 'not a friendly visit' - KRDO

 Nehammer cited “a sense of responsibility to leave no stone unturned” as a reason for seeking the meeting with Putin, saying: “For me, there is no alternative to seeking direct talks with Russia as well, despite all the very great differences.”

+“Of course, when you talk to him for the first, second, third time, we can’t expect him to change his view … I didn’t expect that.
+But it is important to confront President Vladimir Putin.
+Every day is a day too long in the war, every … death is one too many.”

+Nehammer noted that “it was also clear and recognizable that Russian president still has confidence” in the ongoing negotiations between Russia and Ukraine in Turkey.

-Ahead of their talks, Lithuania’s Foreign Minister cast doubt on their effectiveness, saying of the Russian leader: “I personally have no reason to believe that he’s talkable.”
+Ahead of the talks on Monday, Lithuania’s Foreign Minister cast doubt on their effectiveness, saying of the Russian leader: “I personally have no reason to believe that he’s talkable.”

 Czech Minister of Foreign Affairs Jan Lipavsky also urged Nehammer to be wary.
 “Don’t be naive.
 Putin is a perpetrator of this horrendous war crime and those atrocities, and he should be punished for that,” he said.